 - net user <accountname> /active:no — To Disable.

 - net user <accountname> /active:yes — To Enable it back.

 Replace <accountname> with the real username.
-In case you do not know the exact name, type “net user“, and hit the enter key.
+If you do not know the exact name, type net user, and hit the enter key.

-Now that you know this, know a bit about the Computer Management interface in Windows 10 when it comes to users.
-Using this you can :
+Now that you know about enabling and disabling the account let’s learn a bit about the Computer Management interface in Windows 11/10 for users.
+Using this, you can :

-- Restrict users not to change password at all which is useful in case of kids account.
+- Restrict users not to change passwords at all, which is helpful in the case of kids’ accounts.

-- Unlock a user account in case its locked out because he or she entered the wrong password multiple times.
+- Unlock a user account if it’s locked out because they entered the wrong password multiple times.

-- You can also create a new account from here which does not need to have a Microsoft account.
+- You can also create a new account, which does not need a Microsoft account.

 - Enable Guest Account.